owain-je/kubernetes-ovn-heterogeneous-cluster/README.md

 Re-establish connection to the VM.

 Now, one needs to set-up the overlay (OVN) network.
-On a per node basis, copy `worker/windows/install_ovn.ps1` over to `C:\ovs` on the Windows node and edit its contents accordingly before running the Powershell script.
+On a per node basis, copy `worker/windows/install_ovn.ps1` over to `C:\ovs` on the Windows node and **edit its contents accordingly before running the Powershell script**.

 Then, start a new Powershell session with administrator privileges and execute:
 ```sh